Jonathan2251/lbd/source/c++.rst

 lock() function only [#atomic-wiki]_ [#atomic-stackoverflow]_
 [#atomic-herbsutter]_.

+Compare-and-swap operation is used to implement synchronization primitives like semaphores and mutexes, as well as more sophisticated lock-free and wait-free algorithms [#cas-wiki]_.
+For atomic variables, Mips lock instructions, ll and sc, to solve the race condition problem [#ll-wiki]_.

+Mips sync and ARM/X86-64 memory-barrier instruction [#mb-wiki]_ provide synchronization mechanism very efficiently in some scenarios.

 In order to support atomic in C++ and java, llvm provides the atomic IRs here [#atomics-llvm]_ [#llvmlang-ordering]_.